KubaPro010/rpitx2/README.md

 `COM` - toggle, like rds but it doesnt toggle the rds, it does toggle the COMPRESSOR<br>
 `CMG` - change compressor max gain recip<br>
 `LIM` - same as that arg<br>
+`ECC` - sets the EXTENDED COUNTRY CODE, i don't know why would you need this, but it's here, look at a RDS standard like the [EN50067](https://flerken.zapto.org:8440/EN50067_RDS_Standard.pdf) and look at page 71
 <br>
 and thats all, and remember kids dont pirate